-The aim of this page is to bring together the answers to some key questions which you may have before investing in or making a donation to the ‘Save The Swan’ campaign.
-Much of the information here may already be on our website, or in emails, but this is intended help you with the decision process.
+The aim of this page is to bring together the answers to some of the popular FAQs which you may have.
+Much of the information here may already be on our website, or in emails, but this is intended with further clarity.

 Questions have been grouped into sections to make it easier for you to find information.
 If you have any questions which are not covered here, please feel free to contact us at email@example.com